onwayami2020/my-personal-site/content/project/external-project/index.md

 ---
 title: Internal Project
-summary: Theory of planned behaviour as a model of students’ dishonest academic behaviours:  Evidence from Polytechnics in the Northwest Geo-Political Zone of Nigeria.
+summary: "Theory of planned behaviour as a model of students’ dishonest academic behaviours:  Evidence from Polytechnics in the Northwest Geo-Political Zone of Nigeria."
 tags:
 - Deep Learning
 date: "2016-04-27T00:00:00Z"